shgmr/SDTM/README.md

-# "This is my personal SDTM mapping project implemented in R. R is a powerful tool that enables efficient and concise coding."
+# "This is a SDTM mapping coding implemented in my R personal project.
+R is a powerful tool that enables efficient and concise coding."